Augmented Equivariant Attention Networks for Microscopy Image Reconstruction: Model Augmentation with Shared References

 \begin{definition} We call an operator $A: \mathbb{R}^{s\times c_1}\to \mathbb{R}^{s\times c_2}$ to be spatially permutation equivariant if $\mathcal{T}_\pi(A(\bm X)) = A(\mathcal{T}_\pi(\bm X))$ for any $X$ and any spatial permutation $\mathcal{T}_\pi$.
 In addition, an operator $A: \mathbb{R}^{s\times c_1}\to \mathbb{R}^{s\times c_2}$ is spatially permutation invariant if $A(\mathcal{T}_\pi(\bm X)) = A(\bm X)$ for any $X$ and any spatial permutation $\mathcal{T}_\pi$. \end{definition}

-We now compare the two properties.
-We argue that while the image classification models could benefit from the invariance to spatial permutations according to previous studies~\citep{marcos2016learning, zhang2019making}, an image-to-image transformation model requires the equivariance to spatial permutations.
-We consider the properties under three common spatial permutation cases, \emph{i.e.}, rotation, flipping and shifting.
+We argue that while the image classification models could benefit from the invariance to spatial permutations according to previous studies~\cite{marcos2016learning, zhang2019making}, and an image-to-image transformation model requires the equivariance to spatial permutations, as shown in Figure~\ref{fig:inv_eqv}.
+Detailed discussions about the properties are provided in Appendix~\ref{supp:disc}.

-In a natural image classification task, when the input image is rotated, flipped or shifted, we expect the classification result to remain the same as long as the object to be classified is still in the image, as shown in Figure~\ref{fig:inv_eqv} (left).
-In this case, the model can benefit from its invariance property and an operator that is spatial permutation invariant can help the model realize such property and hence improve its generalization capability.

-However, when performing the rotation, flipping or shifting on the input of an image-to-image transformation model, we expect the output image of the model to be rotated, flipped or shifted correspondingly, as shown in Figure~\ref{fig:inv_eqv} (right).
-Hence the equivariance to spatial permutation is desired by the model.
-In this case, if a spatial permutation invariant operator is included, the equivariance will be violated, since the operator outputs a constant tensor while the input image is rotated, flipped or shifted.
-Hence, operators with such an invariant property can be inappropriate in image-to-image transformation models and may lead to a performance reduction.
-It is desirable to use a spatial permutation equivariant operator to preserve the equivariance of the model.